 In Colorado, Parry collected about one hundred species new to science.
 Seventeen of these species are shown in the photo show below.
 Dozens of species outside of Colorado and seventy-six species in Colorado were named for the King.

 The above information comes from numerous on-line sources and William Weber’s book, King of Colorado Botany, Charles Christopher Parry.
-I thank Dr. Weber for reviewing this article.
+I thank Dr. Weber for reviewing the above information.